edgepointlearning/edgepointlearning.com/src/collections/_posts/2018/2018-01-17-online-sexual-harassment-training.md

 Today’s employers simply can’t afford to wait any longer to make effective online sexual harassment training a top priority.

-<strong>EdgePoint Learning can help you take a closer look at your company’s existing online sexual harassment programs, and make suggestions about making it more effective.
-[Get in touch today](/).</strong>
+**EdgePoint Learning can help you take a closer look at your company’s existing online sexual harassment programs, and make suggestions about making it more effective.
+[Get in touch today](/).**

 [Contact Us](/contact/ ){: .cta }